 Going keto is a struggle, especially when you have reactive hypoglycaemia, but even more so when you have a history of issues with an eating disorder.
 So be safe with any diet or lifestyle changes you want to make.

 As always, leave your feedback in the comments section below.
 Also, feel free to share your experiences with reactive hypoglycaemia, diets, and going keto in the comments section below as well.
-If you want to stay up-to-date with my blog, then sign up to my newsletter below.
-Alternatively, get push notifications of new posts by clicking the red bell icon in the bottom left corner.
+If you want to stay up-to-date with my blog, then sign up for my newsletter below.
+Alternatively, get push notifications of new articles by clicking the red bell icon in the bottom right corner.

 Lastly, if you’d like to support my blog then you can make a donation of any size below also.
 Until next time,